justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-basic-payment-method/README.md

 }
 ```

->This is where custom payment logic will be implemented.  `CommercePaymentResult` is a simple container that stores information relevant to the completion of a payment process.
+>This is where custom payment logic will be implemented.  `CommercePaymentResult` is a container that stores information relevant to the completion of a payment process.
 For more information see [CommercePaymentResult.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-api/src/main/java/com/liferay/commerce/payment/result/CommercePaymentResult.java).

 ```java
 @Override